 Background of Mixtures

-Mixtures are things that are composed of two or more substances, however there are some rules to be considered a mixture.
+Mixtures are things that are composed of two or more substances, however, there are some rules to be considered a mixture.
 First, the substances that compose an object cannot be equal (that is, the mixture cannot contain half of one substance and half of another).
 Second, these two or more substances cannot be chemically related in order to be considered mixtures.
 Based on the appearance and the distribution, we can determine between homogeneous and heterogeneous mixtures with examples.

 Homogeneous Mixtures with Examples

+Homogeneous mixtures refer to compositions that are the same throughout.
+For example, these mixtures appear to be uniformly the same throughout to the physical eye.
+In a closer inspection, homogeneous mixtures appear to be the same throughout because the substances that compose them are at a molecular level.
+Sometimes, homogeneous mixtures are called solutions.
+What are some examples of homogeneous mixtures?
+Liquid examples include pure water, white vinegar, sugar water, corn oil, and blood plasma.
+Surprisingly, homogeneous mixtures are not limited to liquids, they can also be gases and solids.
+For example, air can be speculated as a homogeneous gas mixture while homogeneous solid mixtures can include alloys such as steel, bronze, brass and other mixtures such as mineral ores.
 Another type of homogeneous mixture is called a colloid.
 Colloids are homogeneous; however, they are in between homogeneous and heterogeneous mixtures because their particles are just enough to be noticed in a certain medium.
-For example, when you see dust in air that is an example of a colloid because you cannot notice it unless it is highlighted by light.
+For example, when you see dust in the air that is an example of a colloid because you cannot notice it unless it is highlighted by light.
 Other examples of colloids include fog as well as milk that you eat in your cereal.

 Heterogeneous Mixtures with Examples

-- Ophardt, Charles E. “What are Mixtures and Solutions?" http://www.elmhurst.edu/~chm/vchembook/106Amixture.html
+- Ophardt, Charles E. “What are Mixtures and Solutions?” https://www.elmhurst.edu/~chm/vchembook/106Amixture.html